-3.2.
-Quorum for Delegated Committees, Community Asset Committees or Advisory Committee
+3.3 Quorum for Delegated Committees, Community Asset Committees or Advisory Committee the provisions of clause 3.2 will apply, with all modifications and adaptations.

 A quorum for a Delegated Committee, Community Asset Committees or Advisory Committee will be as determined by the Council when appointing the Special Committee or Advisory Committee, in the absence of which a majority of the number of positions comprising the Special Committee or Advisory Committee be required.